Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Introduction

-The aforementioned works all focused on the so-called {\it offline learning}, i.e., a set of tensorial data is collected and a low-rank tensor model is fitted, usually, involving an iterative algorithm and using all the data simultaneously, during which the data itself remains {\it static}.
+The aforementioned works focused on {\it offline learning}, where a set of tensorial data is collected and a low-rank tensor model is fitted.
+This usually involves an iterative algorithm that uses all the data simultaneously, during which the data itself remains static.
 The offline learning framework has several limitations.
-For many applications, data are revealed in a sequential manner and a timely prediction is demanded.
-One typical example is large-scale recommendation system \citep{chang2017streaming,zhang2019deep,davidson2010youtube,linden2003amazon} where huge amounts of user-related feedbacks are gathered every minutes.
-User preference drift over time is a decisive factor affecting prediction accuracy, e.g., a hot tweet last month is less popular at present.
-Designing an algorithm that real-time updates with newly-arrived datum, referred to as {\it online learning}, is therefore crucial.
-Another major issue of offline learning lies in the exceedingly high computation and storage cost.
-Note that the size of a tensor increases exponentially with respect to its order.
-For instance, storing {\it just} one $200\times 200\times 200\times 200$ single-precision measurement tensor requires almost 1.6 gigabytes, and oftentimes, thousands of such measurement tensors are necessary in offline learning where an iterative algorithm consuming all the data is computationally prohibitive.
-In sharp contrast, an online learning algorithm \citep{langford2009sparse} makes a timely update using only one or a dozen observations that are discarded afterwards, rendering it applicable to large-scale systems.
-While seemingly a waste of information, online methods, remarkably, can achieve performances comparable to their offline counterparts that take advantage of all data together.
-This phenomenon has emerged in streaming principal component analysis (PCA, \cite{shamir2016convergence,jain2016streaming,allen2017first}), online sparse linear regression \citep{langford2009sparse,foster2016online,fan2018statistical} and online sparse PCA \citep{yang2015streaming}.
+For many applications, data are revealed sequentially, requiring timely predictions.
+A typical example is large-scale recommendation system \citep{chang2017streaming,zhang2019deep,davidson2010youtube,linden2003amazon}, where vast amounts of user-related feedback are gathered every minute.
+User preferences drift over time, affecting prediction accuracy.
+For example, a tweet that was popular last month may be less popular now.
+See also the application of predicting the solar index F10.7 in Section~\ref{sec:app-solar}, where we show that the online tensor learning method can significantly outperform its offline counterpart in prediction accuracy.
+Designing an algorithm that updates in real-time with newly-arrived data, referred to as {\it online learning}, is crucial.
+Another major issue with offline learning is the high computation and storage cost.
+The size of a tensor increases exponentially with its order.
+In contrast, an online learning algorithm \citep{langford2009sparse} updates in real-time using only one or a few observations, which are discarded afterwards, making it applicable to large-scale systems.
+Although this may seem wasteful, online methods can achieve performance comparable to offline counterparts that use all data together.
+This phenomenon has been observed in streaming principal component analysis (PCA) \citep{shamir2016convergence,jain2016streaming,allen2017first}, online sparse linear regression \citep{langford2009sparse,foster2016online,fan2018statistical}, and online sparse PCA \citep{yang2015streaming}.